-The legendary poet, who wrote “Auld Lang Syne”, is recognized every year, around the world, on January 25th, usually with whisky, haggis, and reciting some of his works.
+The legendary poet, who wrote “Auld Lang Syne”, is celebrated usually with whisky, haggis, and reciting some of his works.
 If you’re not sure how best to enjoy the night, read on for a few of the best ideas to get started in real Scottish style.

-Before you start, there are a lot of resources to learn more about the bard, and how to celebrate Burns Night, but one of the best is Visit Scotland’s Burns Night Guide (you can also read the whole guide at the bottom of the page).
+Before you start, there are a lot of resources to learn more about the bard, and how to celebrate Burns Night, but one of the best is Visit Scotland’s Burns Night Guide.
 You can also check out RobertBurns.org for another guide on how to plan your night.

 Next, you may want to consider how you want to celebrate.
-Do you want to stream an event, or recreate Burns Night with your own dinner, drinks, and poetry?
+Do you want to go out, or recreate Burns Night with your own dinner, drinks, and poetry?
 Or maybe a bit of both.

 In Canada, the Scottish Society of Ottawa is hosting a Burns Supper with virtual entertainment.
 You can find more information on their website.